Start Being Healthy

 Are Eggs Good for Weight Loss?

-• Studies show that eating eggs for breakfast helps reduce calorie intake throughout the day.
+Studies suggest that eating eggs for breakfast may reduce total calorie intake later in the day.

 Downsides of Eating Eggs